Yahoo Axis

 Yahoo Axis was a desktop web browser extension and mobile browser for iOS devices created and developed by Yahoo.

 History

 The browser made its public debut on May 23, 2012.

 A copy of the private key used to sign official Yahoo browser extensions for Google Chrome was accidentally leaked in the first public release of the Chrome extension.

-On June 28, 2013, Yahoo announced the discontinuation of the Axis.
+On June 28, 2013, Yahoo announced the discontinuation of Axis.

 Design

 Axis replaces the standard search results page in other browsers with a menu of search results appearing as thumbnails at the top of the page.
 The menu allows the user to stay on the current page without navigating away from it.